TheKrakenIO/The_Inspector/README.md

 ## Features

 - Follows up to 10 redirects by default.
-- Logs the entire redirect chain along with status codes and IP addresses.
+Logs the entire redirect chain, including status codes and IP addresses.
 - Warns if a redirect attempts to initiate a file download.
 - User-agent string mimicry for improved website compatibility.
 - Uses Python's `requests` library for handling HTTP requests.